Have you ever tried to explain a travel experience and been at a loss for words?

 Travel does that to us – it entangles us in its beauty, makes us feel a myriad of emotions we've never yet felt, and leaves us speechless and yearning for more.

-Lucky for us, there are some words that describe these beautiful achings perfectly.
+Lucky for us, there are some travel words that describe these beautiful achings perfectly.
 The thing is, they are words with no English equivalent.

+We had lots of fun pairing some of our favorite travel photos with definitions we think fit what we were feeling.
 So get ready to add some foreign words to your arsenal in this little travel vocab lesson!